IBM/AI-on-Power-Level3/docs/Lab1/lab1-overview.md

 !!! danger "IBM watsonx support on IBM Power"

     **NOTE**: At the time of writing this lab, IBM watsonx is not available to run on IBM Power yet.
-However, clients can use foundation models (either hosted by watzonx on IBM Cloud or running stand-alone on-premise on IBM Power) to infuse AI into their applications.
+However, clients can use foundation models (either hosted by watsonx on IBM Cloud or running stand-alone on-premise on IBM Power) to infuse and harness the power of (Gen)AI into their applications.

 Here is a quick